 Experience with computerized ticketing system (preferably Tessitura) and phone sales preferred.
 Experience with Microsoft Office products including Word and Excel a plus.
 Previous experience in an arts organization a plus.

 Must show a willingness to learn new technology and adapt easily to system changes.

 MUST be available at least 12 hours per week; availability must include at least one weeknight AND one weekend day.
 Flexible night and weekend availability preferred.

 Andrew Robertson – Director of Human Resources: firstname.lastname@example.org.
 Please include the name of the job or jobs to which you are applying in the subject line of your email.

 We are committed to diversity in the workforce and are an equal opportunity employer.
-We do not discriminate in any employment decision on the basis of race, color, creed, sex, religion, age, marital or veteran’s status, national origin, disability, sexual orientation, or any other basis prohibited by local, state or federal law.
+We are also committed to providing a work environment that is free from discrimination.
+CTC prohibits discrimination in employment against any employee or job applicant because of that person’s race, color, creed, religion, ancestry, sex, national origin, disability, genetic information, age, sexual orientation, gender identity, gender expression, marital status, familial status, veteran status, status with regard to public assistance, membership in a local human rights commission or any other legally protected status.
 We do require a full background check for all of our employees.